-Dataverse: the backbone of your Power Platform solutions
+Microsoft Dataverse: the backbone of your Power Platform solutions

-Dataverse:
+Microsoft Dataverse:

 the backbone

-of your
+of your Power

-solutions
+Platform solutions

 How to drive automation with this reliable data storage.

-What is Microsoft Dataverse in Power Platform?
+What is Dataverse in Power Platform?

 Formerly known as Common Data Service (CDS), Dataverse is the unassuming yet powerful data storage in the Microsoft Power Platform.
 It is a secure data service that helps enterprises store and manage data from various Power Platform applications like Power Apps, Power Automate, or Power BI in the cloud.
 Dataverse also offers relationships between tables (e.g., a customer record linked to their orders), much like you’d find in traditional relational databases.

 Figuratively speaking, it resembles a central nervous system of Power Platform solutions.
 IT professionals will find here familiar concepts – data is structured in Dataverse tables (entities) with columns (fields) that define data types.
 Also, Dataverse goes beyond basic storage.
-It has reliable security features and allows for granular control over access and permissions, which integrates seamlessly with Azure Active Directory.
+It has reliable security features and allows for granular control over access and permissions, which integrates effortlessly with Azure Active Directory.
 This strategy means that your sensitive business data remains tightly guarded.

-Dataverse’s real strength lies in its integration with the rest of the Power Platform as it connects various components.
+Dataverse’s primary strength lies in its integration with the rest of the Power Platform as it connects various components.
 Data from multiple sources, such as internal databases, SharePoint lists, or external APIs, can be smoothly ingested into Dataverse through Power Query.
 With Dataverse, it is possible to set up a unified data model that can be leveraged by any Power Platform application.
 Imagine building a customer service app that pulls data not just from your CRM system but also from SharePoint customer feedback surveys.
 Dataverse makes this data mashup easily accessible.

 The value of Dataverse integration